Friday, 23 August 2024

 As you are manifesting your ideas in to reality and monetising them, you got to protect yourself from cancerous thieves ready to kick you in the balls.
 Because an idea is not enough.
 This brings me to the concept of intellectual property.
 An intellectual property in its purest form is an idea.
 Through patents, trademarks, copyrights and trade secrets we protect our ideas.

-The Starbucks Frappuccino, KFC and Krispy Kreme recipes and formulations remain as trade secrets.
-Companies use trade secrets to protect their intellectual assets such as recipe, manufacturing process or technology.
-Far apart from patents, they are supposed to be undisclosed and not go into the public domain.
-In this way, competitors in the marketplace don't gain access to the formula.
-And if someone happens leak your trade secret, you can sue for misappropriation provided a non-disclosure agreement was signed beforehand.
+Some companies use a trade secret to protect their intellectual assets, such as a recipe, manufacturing process, or technology.
+These are meant to be kept strictly confidential.
+The formulas for the Starbucks Frappuccino, KFC, and Krispy Kreme are all considered trade secrets.
+They remain undisclosed and outside the public domain, ensuring competitors can't gain access to the formula.
+If someone happens to leak a trade secret, you can sue them for misappropriation, provided a non-disclosure agreement was signed beforehand.

-During the press run for Creed III, the ninth film in the Rocky franchise, I heard of the poignant rift between Sylvester Stallone and Irwin Winkler.
-Apparently, Stallone had ignorantly and naively sold the rights to the Film because he was a struggling actor at that time and had no idea how potentially massive it was going to be.
-So before signing any agreement or contract, thoroughly read through and red line it, before signing away your life, image...and rights.
+In an age where ideas are the real currency, it's crucial to protect them.
+Remember the poignant rift between Sylvester Stallone and Irwin Winkler over the Rocky franchise.
+Stallone had ignorantly and naively sold the rights to the film when he was a struggling actor and had no idea how massive it would become.
+Before signing any agreement or contract, thoroughly read and red-line it.
+Don’t sign away your life, your image, and your rights without fully understanding what you’re giving up.